 - Divide the dough into 12 balls.
 Shape and flatten each ball into an egg shape.

-- Place onto egg on a wax paper lined tray and freeze for at least 30 minutes.
+- Place onto egg on a wax paper lined tray and refrigerate for 45-60 minutes.

-- Melt the white chocolate melts according to the package directions.
+- Melt the white chocolate wafers according to the package directions.

-- Using a fork, place an egg one at a time into the melted chocolate.
+- Place an egg one at a time into the melted chocolate.
 Use a spoon to cover the tops.

 - Remove the egg using the fork again.
 Tap gently on the side of the bowl to remove the excess chocolate.